-If you are interested in any of my articles, please email me at elharris (at) cityu.edu.hk and I’ll send you a copy.
+If you are interested in any of my articles, please email me at elharris (@) hkbu.edu.hk and I’ll send you a copy.

 This volume is divided into two parts: a translation of and brief commentary on the Shenzi Fragments and a philosophical analysis of Shen Dao’s thought.
 The analysis is further broken into two chapters, with the first looking at Shen Dao’s political philosophy and the second working to situate Shen Dao in the early Chinese intellectual milieu and upon the philosophical landscape.